play14team/play14-api/bootstrap/md/posts/2016-12-09-interview-with-flick-hardingham.md

   - Interview
 tags:
   - Learning
-author: Cédric Pontet
+author: Mark Webb

-excerpt: Our friend Mark Webb publish an interview of Flick Hardingham, who has been using games extensively to foster creativity.
+excerpt: An interview of Flick Hardingham, who has been using games extensively to foster creativity.

 images:
   - /images/players/FlickHardingham.jpg